joseotaviorf/oh-my-pi/dags/for_rent/metric_rent__contracts/metric_rent__contracts.md

 ### Outputs

-Currently, there is the following output table for both our raw and clean layers:
+Currently, there is the following output tables in the metric layer

 - `ended_rentals_confirmed_daily`
 - `ended_rentals_confirmed_daily_by_sk_region`